 Technological developments are changing the framework conditions in the financial market and are opening up new opportunities for insurance undertakings, that are however also bound with risks.
-In addition, the Covid-19 pandemic has accelerated innovations and digital interconnectedness, thereby further increasing challenges in conjunction with the using of information and communication technologies.
+In addition, the Covid-19 pandemic has accelerated innovations and digital interconnectedness, while current geopolitical developments have further increased challenges relating to the usage of information and communication technologies (ICT).

 In this environment, the FMA is continuing its analysis of the state of digitalisation in the Austrian financial market.
 Based on this, the FMA is able to take preventative measures, to initiate improvements in the legal framework, determine the intensity of supervision of individual supervised undertakings in a more risk-adequate manner, and to act in a risk-based and forward-looking manner in planning and setting the priorities for supervision.

 Strengthening of cyber resilience is the centrepiece of legal development.

 - Since publishing its FinTech Action Plan in March 2018, among other things, the European Commission has been pursuing the objective of strengthening the defences of the EU ’s financial sector against cyber attacks.
 Within the Digital Finance Package, rules were also proposed in September 2020 for strengthening digital operational stability in conjunction with the use of information and communication technologies.
 The accompanying Regulation on Digital Operation Resilience in the Financial Sector applies from 17 January 2025.
 It addresses the topics of ICT risk management and ICT incident reporting, resilience tests (incl.
 Threat Led Penetration Tests), ICT service risks as well as the exchange of information on cyber risks between entities.